Martinnavs/datascienceportfolio/AnimeRecommendation/README.md

 # Anime Recommendation System using User-based Collaborative Filtering

+## Preliminaries
+The original datasets for this project come from [this Kaggle account](https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database).
+The datasets included here are mined from the original datasets.

 ## Data Mining
 To be able to do recommendations using [collaborative filtering](https://builtin.com/data-science/collaborative-filtering-recommender-system) there is a need to establish a basis on which to compare users.
 For this project, it is called a preference profile.
 A preference profile is defined as the 8 favorite anime genres per user.
 However, since the datasets do not provide such profiles, data mining is conducted to generate these profiles from existing data.